 Preparing for a non-negotiated withdrawal

 On 24 September 2018, the UK Government published technical notices that outline in detail the implications of a non-negotiated withdrawal from the EU on the aviation and aerospace industries.
 These covered aviation safety, aviation security and air services.
-We urge our stakeholders to read these technical notices and consider as soon as possible what action they might need to take to maintain continuity and stability of aviation services they provide.
+We continue to urge our stakeholders to read these technical notices and consider as soon as possible what action they might need to take to maintain continuity and stability of aviation services they provide.

 On 7 March 2019, the Government published a further technical notice setting out the UK’s position on reciprocity of rights for airlines from EU countries.
 This document, which is the UK’s response to the measures contained in the EU’s no-deal air connectivity regulation, provides further information about the basis on which flights will continue between UK and EU in the event of ‘no deal’.
 The document was updated on 5 September, extending the provisions contained to October 2020, reflecting the revised 31 October 2019 Brexit date and a correspondent extension of the provisions contained in the EU connectivity regulation.

 The purpose of this microsite

-The content of this microsite is based on the information set out in the Government’s technical notices, and is subject to current understanding about the Government’s policy and how it would incorporate the EU aviation body of law into UK law under the Withdrawal Act.
+The content of this microsite is based on the information set out in the Government’s technical notices and is subject to current understanding about the Government’s policy and how it would incorporate the EU aviation body of law into UK law under the Withdrawal Act.
 Any changes to the Government’s policy or legal framework could lead to changes to the information contained on this website.

 The CAA has also created this short introduction to what a non-negotiated withdrawal means for aviation safety regulation.